mmikowski/powercss/README.md

       });
       // End add _base_css_ vsheet

+Selectors are defined in an ordered list because selector order *is important* and can change how CSS is intepreted by the browser rendering engine.

-When we use `pcss._addVsheetList_`, we provide a **vsheet** name and then a list data structure that defines this Virtual Stylesheet.
-PowerCSS remembers records this definition, but it doesn't compile it to CSS yet.
+PowerCSS records the **vsheet** definition, but it doesn't compile it to CSS.
 That comes later.

-Selectors are defined in an ordered list because selector order *is important* and can change how CSS is intepreted by the browser rendering engine.

 ### 2. Define and add another Virtual Stylesheet List
 Let's define and add another **vsheet**.
 This will use a few more